 1 row in set

--- offset is negative, indicating the second element when counting from the right
+-- offset is a negative number, indicating the 2nd element from the right, starting from 8 for extraction

 SELECT array_slice([1,2,3,4,5,6,7,8,9],-2);